 Next came the other printed pieces for her business: business cards, letterhead, envelopes, stickers, covers for her Facebook page, social media icon, handouts for some of her workshops and her “Getting Started” guide, which goes out to all prospective clients.
 This essential guide helps her qualify her inquirers before they become actual clients, a step that enables her to spend more time on those who are truly interested in what she offers.

 The last thing we built for her was the website.
 The website has all the information needed for her prospective clients to be able to contact her and encourages them to make a decision to use her services.
 I also created a set of five icons for her main services page which embody each particular service she offers.
 Since the initial build of her website, we’ve done a few updates.
 We’ve added a section on the home page to showcase other local businesses she supports, and we’ve also added pages to showcase special offer’s and workshops she’s running.
-Most recently we’ve migrated her to a new WordPress build of her site and, at the same time, gave her site a small facelift.
-She just loves the new client scheduling feature we added!
+Most recently we’ve migrated her to a new WordPress build of her site and, at the same time, gave her site a small facelift with some new templates designed for a few new pages including landing pages.
+She just loves the clean, fresh look of the website!